Employer rights and responsibilities

 A clearance is a letter from the WCB telling you if you can make a payment to a contractor for completed work.
 If you do not obtain clearances for contractors, you could be liable to pay the WCB up to the full amount of the contract.

-It is your duty to accommodate injured workers return to the workplace after a work-related injury.
+It is your duty to accommodate workers return to the workplace after a work-related injury.

-You must make every reasonable attempt to help an injured worker return to the workplace.
+You must make every reasonable attempt to help a worker return to the workplace.
 This may require changes to the job, workstation or in some cases, finding other temporary duties for them.
 You cannot dismiss or treat an employee differently because of an injury or illness.

 Provide a safe workplace.